awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 1. The client application parses the credentials, connection string, and any other required information from the response and then uses the information to access the database server\.

 **Note**
 Secrets Manager supports many types of secrets\.
 However, Secrets Manager can *natively* rotate credentials for [supported AWS databases](#full-rotation-support) without any additional programming\.
 However, rotating the secrets for other databases or services requires creating a custom Lambda function to define how Secrets Manager interacts with the database or service\.
 You need some programming skill to create the function\.
-For more information, see [Rotate your AWS Secrets Manager secrets](rotating-secrets.md)\.
+For more information, see [Rotate AWS Secrets Manager secrets](rotating-secrets.md)\.

 ## Features of Secrets Manager<a name="features"></a>